ReedRawlings/spendless/SpendLess/implementationplan.md

 ### Overview

-The Learning Library replaces the Graveyard tab with educational content about shopping manipulation tactics.
-The Graveyard functionality is preserved and accessible from Settings.
+The Learning Library is a tab in the main navigation that provides educational content about shopping manipulation tactics.
+It's organized into "Learn" (dark pattern cards) and "Tools" (interactive calculators and helpers).

 ### Features

+- **List View** — `LessonsListView` shows all available cards with progress tracking
+- **Card Stack View** — `CardStackView` provides full-screen card learning experience
-- **Flip Card Mechanic** — Users see a tactic name, tap to reveal the psychology, then confirm understanding
+- **Flip Card Mechanic** — Users see a tactic name on front, tap to reveal psychology on back
-- **Progress Tracking** — Cards can be marked as learned, with progress persisted to UserDefaults
+- **Progress Tracking** — Cards marked as learned, with progress persisted to UserDefaults
+- **Review Mode** — After all cards are completed, users can review all cards again
-- **Completed Card Styling** — Learned cards appear with 60% opacity
+- **Completed Card Styling** — Learned cards appear with 60% opacity in list view
-- **Review Mode** — Users can review all cards after completing the library
+- **Cooldown System** — Cards can resurface after cooldown period (default: 14 days)
+- **Shareable Cards** — Cards can be shared as images/text (to be implemented)

 ### Data Model